 In FY 2014, COG had to take a 6% cut, which equates to $2 million dollars lost.
 Through some creative work within the budget, COG has been able to avoid shutting down any ongoing clinical trials for now.
 That’s the good news.
 However, the group will not be able to initiate any new clinical trials to capitalize on the continually improving science happening in the post-genomic era.

 Further, the NCI-supported Pediatric Preclinical Testing Platform (PPTP) will be taking a cut of about 25%, which Dr. Malcolm Smith of the NCI’s CTEP (Cancer Therapy Evaluation Program) revealed on an April 22, 2014 teleconference with advocates, is causing “some work to stop.”
 Though little known, PPTP is a very important component of the pediatric oncology drug development pipeline.
 This platform of models and assays has been one of the very few adequate pre-clinical drug-testing platforms in the pediatric drug development space.
-For example, when the National Brain Tumor Society hosted a working group meeting with leading pediatric cancer researchers, representative from many major biopharmaceutical companies, the NCI, and the FDA in March to discuss strategies to improve drug development for pediatric cancers (particularly pediatric high-grade gliomas) the group agreed that PPTP is one of the very limited platforms that provides quality pre-clinical data.
+For example, when the National Brain Tumor Society hosted a working group meeting with leading pediatric cancer researchers, representative from many major biopharmaceutical companies, the NCI, and the FDA in March to discuss strategies to improve drug development for pediatric cancers (particularly pediatric high-grade gliomas) the group agreed that PPTP is one of a very limited number of platforms that exist that provides quality pre-clinical data.

 Dr. Maryam Fouladi, MD, Medical Director of the Neuro-Oncology Program at Cincinnati Children’s Hospital Medical Center and Director of the COG-associated Pediatric Brain Tumor Consortium (PBTC), spoke of what this means for pediatric brain tumor drug development recently via email: “[This] means that drugs that are of interest will not have appropriate preclinical testing conducted to allow us to take them forward in Phase I [trials].”
 And, further, that drugs that may have already gone through a Phase I via the PBTC, may not have anywhere to progress to with COG not initiating any new trials*.